 Historical 15-Year Mortgage Rates

-The 15-year mortgage was first introduced in 1991.
-When the 15-year fixed-rate mortgage came on the market, its rate was set at 8.79%, according to Freddie Mac.
-It peaked at its highest rate in January 1995, with a rate of 8.80%.
-Throughout the rest of the 1990s, the 15-year fixed mortgage rate fluctuated between 6.36% and 7.4%.
+Rewind the Wayback Machine, and you’ll find that the 15-year mortgage was first introduced several decades ago back in 1991.
+At the time that the 15-year mortgage appeared on the market, its initial rate was set to 8.79%, according to Freddie Mac.
+A look at the history books reveals that it peaked at its highest rate in January 1995, topping out at 8.80%.
+Following this high point, the 15-year rate then fluctuated from between 6.36% – 7.4% throughout the rest of the 1990s.

 Pros Of A 15-Year Mortgage

-There are many pros of a 15-year fixed-rate loan that make it attractive to certain home buyers.
-If a buyer's goal is to build equity, pay off the mortgage over a shorter term and pay less interest, a 15-year mortgage is a great option.
+You’ll find many upsides attached to 15-year fixed-rate loans that make them attractive to certain groups of home buyers.
+If your goal is to build equity, pay off your mortgage over a shorter loan term, and pay less in interest, you may find that a 15-year mortgage is the right fit for you.

 Cons Of A 15-Year Mortgage

-Although 15-Year mortgages have many advantages, they’re not always the right option for every client.
-Some may not be able to afford a higher monthly payment, while others may find it safer to invest elsewhere.
+While 15-year mortgages come with many benefits, they’re not always the right option for every household or borrower.
+Some individuals or families may not be able to afford the higher monthly payments that come with these financial offerings, while others may prefer to invest their monies elsewhere.

 Should I Refinance To A 15-Year Mortgage?